Ride: Harris Creek Road, Home Road, Gunnar FSR, Kettle River FSR, Winnifred Falls

 Download GPS File(s)

-Most of the route is along FSRs which were, for the most part, in good condition when last ridden.
 The route can be easily ridden on either a small or large dual sport bike.
-If the conditions are dry, or if you've got more aggressive dual sport tires, then the route should be OK for large adventure bikes too.
+If you've got more aggressive tires suitable for offroad use, then the entire route should be fine for some adventure bikes too, but an adventure touring bike like a V-Strom 650, is probably not the best choice for doing the entire route, but may be doable depending on your tires and skill / comfort level.
 There are some switchbacks with small, loose rocks in the corners.
 There can be some slick sections if it's wet.
 Most of the FSR route is gravel / hard pack.
+There is some erosion.
 As typical of FSRs, the conditions can vary greatly over time due to use and weather.
-The distance markers along the route appear to be measured (approximately) from Hwy 6 and Creighton Valley Road.
-There are some good views along the way, especially of the Monashee mountains.
+The distance markers along the route appear to be measured (approximately) from Hwy 6.
+There are some good views along the way, especially of the Monashee Mountains.
 The route reaches an elevation of about 1800m and overlaps with the Graystokes snowmobile trail network.

-0 km - Lumby Shell station, head east on Hwy 6
+0 km - Lumby Shell station, head east on Hwy 61.9 km - right on Creighton Valley Road

 6.4 km - right on Harris Creek Road (5 km marker)